countable-web/open-source-corporation/peopleops/getting_started/GIVING_FEEDBACK.md

   * When someone does something you like, let them know!
 That's how we get them to do it more.
   * Remember the purpose of feedback.
 We have a team so we can help each other improve.
   * Keep it simple and clear.
 Mention the most important points to avoid overwhelming the recipient.
+Small bits of frequent feedback are better than a huge essay.

 ### Giving Negative Feedback